ordina-jworks/ordina-jworks.github.io/_posts/2016-04-07-Ionic-Protractor.md

 ## 8. Conclusion

-Protractor is an awsome way to test your app's functionality.
+Protractor is an awesome way to test your app's functionality.
 Using a descriptive syntax you can emulate almost every user action and run trough the whole app in no time, again and again.
-Using Protractor you won't have to spend a lot of time on testing your application manually, and you can focus on feature development without having to worry about accidentally breaking some functionality.
+Using Protractor, you won't have to spend a lot of time testing your application manually, and you can focus on feature development without having to worry about accidentally breaking some functionality.
-Protractor will ensure that your user gets a working app without frustrations.
+Protractor will ensure that your user gets a working app without frustrations!